dbe-cio/cio-programming-test/Readme.md

 ### Step 1: Accessing the repository
 - You need a GitHub account.
-- Start the exercise by visiting the repository link (ADD LINK).
+- Start the exercise by visiting the repository link: [https://classroom.github.com/a/q4O_3JXp](https://classroom.github.com/a/q4O_3JXp)
 - Clone or download the repository to your computer.

 ### Step 2: Solve the task